The story of Maine Restaurant Week

-It started in 2008 when faced with the common question of how restaurants were going to get through winter, most owners and chefs had just one choice.
-They would scale their staff to minimum size, cut hours, reduce orders, and in doing so, diminish company culture.
-That was the story 13 winters ago and for many winters before then.
-Mostly, local- and independently-owned restaurants went quiet during winter, hoping summer business would make up off-season losses.
-In doing so, for many years, these owners had to reinvent themselves each spring and count on talented laid-off staff returning to the team so the identity of the operation would again be whole.
+We started in 2008 when our restaurant clients faced the annual question of how they would get through winter.
+Most owners and chefs had just one choice.
+They would scale their staff to a minimum size, cut hours, and reduce orders.
+That was the story for many winters before MRW was born.
+Local- and independently-owned restaurants mostly went quiet during winter, hoping summer business would make up for winter.
+For many years, restaurant owners had to reinvent themselves each spring and hope for talented laid-off staff to return to the team so the identity of the operation would again be whole.

-It was profoundly clear to us that the talented people we worked with at the time, Chef Matthews at Back Bay Grill and Chef Evans at Hugo's, for example, wanted a winter boost.
-With these two and the dozens of good relationships we had with chefs and owners through Portland's annual Taste of the Nation fundraising dinners and Harvest on the Harbor, we quickly became convinced that we needed to organize a winter restaurant celebration.
+The talented chef-owners we worked with at the time wanted a winter boost.
+And we needed to initiate it.
+Through the handful of restaurant clients and connections with dozens of chefs and owners through several years of leadership of Portland's Share Our Strength Taste of the Nation fundraising dinners and Harvest on the Harbor, it quickly became clear that Portland and Maine needed a winter restaurant celebration.

-So there you have it, the MRW story.
+So there you have it, the incredible and true MRW story.

 Gillian and Jim Britt

 We hope you'll be in touch to get your restaurant registered: Sign Up or Renew.

 Add your email address, join the DineMeGroup